rulecms/flexbox-based-ui-composer/README.md

 # Overview
-RuleCMS UI Mock Creator is a tool to easily create responsive UI mockups.
+RuleCMS Wireframe is a tool to easily create responsive wireframe mockups.
 It has a drag-and-drop interface featuring a collection of hand-drawn style UI elements.
 It's perfect for building wireframes, mockups, or enjoying the fun, sketch-like design.

 The building blocks are arranged using css flexbox, creating a responsive layout.
 This makes this interface stand out against a lot of drag and drop tools that use a fixed layout and have to moved around pixel by pixel.
 They also do not adjust based on the browser's screen resolution.